-Berry Cream Pie Overnight Oats – Get your breakfast ready the night before and you’ll be in for a treat in the morning!
+Get your breakfast ready the night before and you'll be in for a treat in the morning!
 These Banana Overnight Oats are my go-to Basic Overnight Oats Recipe.
-Naturally sweetened with banana, and gut-friendly with yoghurt and a long soak to ferment the oats, these overnight oats are creamy, dreamy, and packed with good nutrition.
+Naturally sweetened with banana, and gut-friendly with yoghurt and a long soak to ferment the oats, make-ahead breakfast is creamy, dreamy, and packed with good nutrition.